Pyotr Nesterov: Life and career

 Nesterov was born on 15 February 1887 in Nizhny Novgorod, into the family of an army officer, a cadet corps teacher.
 In August 1904, he left the military school in Nizhny Novgorod and went to Mikhailov artillery academy in St Petersburg.
 He became a second lieutenant and served in the 9th East Siberian Artillery Brigade in Vladivostok.
 By the laws of that time, an officer who married before the age of 28 had to contribute a so-called ‘reserve’ to the state treasury – a deposit of 5,000 rubles to provide for his family in the event of his death.
 The only exception was made for officers who served in the Far East; as Nesterov did not have the money, he took his young wife to the Far East.

 In 1909, Nesterov came into contact with aviation when he was posted to a balloon observation regiment as an observer.
 In 1911 he built his first glider and learned to fly it, before entering flight training at the St. Petersburg aviation school at Gatchina in June, graduating 11 October 1912.
 A short time later he also passed the examination to be a military pilot.
-In May 1913 he became leader of an aviation detachment in Kyiv, completing night flights at that time.
+In May 1913 he became leader of an aviation detachment in Kiev, completing night flights at that time.